 ‘Our vision for patient and public involvement in research in ten years’ time is that of ... a vast increase in the number of people who know about PPI and have taken part in some way in local research.
 Researchers and clinicians will automatically include public groups when they start developing their research protocol and they will have easy access to people who want to be involved by some form of volunteers register.

-The ‘Breaking Boundaries’ Strategic Review of Public Involvement in the National Institute for Health Research (NIHR) was commissioned by the Director General Research and Development / Chief Medical Officer (CMO) Department of Health.
+The ‘Breaking Boundaries’ Strategic Review of Public Involvement in the National Institute for Health and Care Research (NIHR) was commissioned by the Director General Research and Development / Chief Medical Officer (CMO) Department of Health.
 It is presented for their consideration by the Review Team.
 Throughout the report ‘we’ refers to ‘the Review Team’.

 We would like to thank all those who contributed to our Review and to the NIHR Collaboration for Leadership in Applied Health Research and Care North West London (NIHR CLAHRC NWL) for their expert support.